sschwarzer/racket-glossary/glossary-notes.md

 - Forms with `*` nest loops.
 - `for/and` etc. aren't comprehensions.
 They return only one value from the last executed iteration.
+- `for` forms support a lot of keywords.
+Possible approach: Remember only the most frequently used keywords and otherwise use `map`, `filter` and named `let`.
+- Example showing the same functionality with different forms/approaches?

 ## Cons cell